Cooking Up A Story

 Why not both?

-Which takes me to the farmer, who may grow fresh fruits, vegetables, or raise chickens (& eggs!), pasture feed their cattle, pigs, and maybe make cheese or pickles too.
+Which takes me to the farmer, who may grow fresh fruits, vegetables, or raise chickens and eggs, pasture feed their cattle, pigs, and maybe make cheese or pickles too.
 There’s a good chance, if they are a ‘small’ farmer, they are looking for many different markets to sell their food.
 This is the basis of a local food economy, where the farmer supplies a valuable commodity and service, and the community, as a whole, benefits not just financially but in broad sustainable terms: promoting a healthier environment, strengthening the sense of community, and encouraging healthier eating habits.